 Demo Account

 Another superb tool for beginners is a demo account facility.
-For example, the eToro demo account comes with $100k in paper funds.
 This means that it is possible to trade commodities in actual market conditions but without risking any money.

 Mobile App